-There are a total of 42 weeks of full time clinical experiences in the program.
-Students spend 1 week full-time (40 hours) in clinical experiences in local clinical facilities during three didactic semesters, starting in the second semester.
+There are a total of 41 weeks of full time clinical experiences in the program.
+Students spend one week full-time (40 hours) in clinical experiences in local clinical facilities during three didactic semesters, starting in the second semester.
 There are two full-time eight-week experiences interspersed in the curriculum, one following the majority of the musculoskeletal content in the fall and the other following the majority of the neuromuscular and pediatric content in the summer.
-Students begin a 6-month, full-time internship in January after the last academic semester.
-Nearly two-thirds of students on these internships receive a stipend.
-There is no tuition charged during the internship, and students progress from student to a mentored staff clinician role.
+Students begin a 22-week, full-time internship in January after the last academic semester.
+No tuition is charged during the internship when the students transition from student physical therapists to entry level clinicians, under the mentorship of experienced clinical instructors.
 Clinical experiences and internships are available throughout the United States, with the highest concentration in northern California.

-There are eight full-time and 20 part-time faculty.
-Two other full-time University faculty teach in the DPT program.
-Of these full-time faculty members, all hold post-professional doctoral degrees and four are board certified clinical specialists.
-All part-time faculty members are practicing clinicians, three are board certified clinical specialists and two are graduates of post-professional residency programs.
-Over the past 3 years, the faculty has published 26 publications in peer-reviewed journals.
+There are nine full-time and 73 part-time faculty.
+Of these, all full-time faculty members hold post-professional doctoral degrees and four are board certified clinical specialists.
+All part-time faculty members are practicing clinicians.
+Over the past three years, the faculty have 29 publications in peer-reviewed journals.
 The full-time faculty to student ratio is 1:11.
-The faculty student ratio in clinical lab courses is 1:10 and in anatomy lab it is 1:16.
+The faculty to student ratio in clinical lab courses is 1:10 and in anatomy lab it is 1:16.

 The application deadline for the physical therapy program is October 1 of each year.
 Samuel Merritt University participates in the Physical Therapy Centralized Application Service (PTCAS).
-Applicants must have completed their bachelor's degree and all prerequisites prior to enrollment in the program.
-Prerequisites include: 3 semester hours each of English composition, general psychology, statistics, and a psychology or social science elective; 8 semester hours each of chemistry, physics and general biology (w/labs); 3 semester hours each of human anatomy and human physiology.
-Experience in a physical therapy in-patient setting is also required.
-Minimum verbal GRE is 450, minimum quantitative GRE is 500, minimum cumulative GPA is 2.8 in last 60 semester units and minimum science GPA is 2.6.
-Selected, qualified applicants are invited to interview and an on-site interview is required for admission.
-There were 180 applicants for fall 2007 and 152 met pre-requisite requirements.
-The class admitted in the fall of 2007 had an average verbal GRE score of 480 and an average quantitative GRE score of 611, with a cumulative GPA of 3.39 and science GPA of 3.06.
-50% of qualified applicants are offered admission to the program (3-year average).
+Applicants must have completed their bachelor's degree and all prerequisites by the end of the Spring semester prior to enrollment in the program.
+Prerequisites include: 3 semester/quarter units each of general psychology, and statistics; 8 semester units or 12 quarter units each of chemistry, physics and introduction to biology (all with labs); 4 semester units or 5 quarter units each of human anatomy and human physiology both with labs .
+Experience in a physical therapy in-patient setting is also recommended.
+Minimum verbal GRE is 150, minimum quantitative GRE is 144, minimum cumulative GPA is 3.0 in last 60 semester units and minimum science GPA is 3.0.
+There were 565 qualified applicants for fall 2014 and 346 met the admissions requirements.
+Of the 346 who were qualified, the top 150 were invited for an onsite interview.
+Of these, 39 were admitted and matriculated in the program.

 |Tuition, fees and financial aid|

-For a student admitted the 2013/2014 academic year, the tuition is $42,795 per year for the first two years and $14,265 for the 3rd year.
-The tuition rate does not stay the same throughout a student’s matriculation; there may be annual increases.
-There is a one-time fee of $930 during the program and a $1,500 matriculation fee during the 6 months internship.
+For a student admitted the 2013/2014 academic year, the tuition is $46,262 per year for the first two years and $17.095 for the third year.
+Typically the tuition rate changes on an annual basis in the Fall semester.
+Not included in these figures is mandatory health insurance.
+Students may purchase insurance through Samuel Merritt University for $5167 per year.
 For specific information, contact the Office of Financial Aid, Samuel Merritt University, 3100 Telegraph Avenue, Suite 1110, Oakland, CA, 94609.
-The phone number for inquiries is (510)869-1589.
+The phone number for inquiries is (510) 869-1589.
 Samuel Merritt University’s loan default rate is <1%, far below the national average.